panky0771/CODSOFT/README.md

 ## Project Descriptions

 1. **Project 1: [TO-DO LIST]**
--A To-Do List application is a useful project that helps users manage and organize their tasks efficiently.
+- A To-Do List application is a useful project that helps users manage and organize their tasks efficiently.
 This project aims to create a command-line or GUI-based application using Python, allowing users to create, update, and track their to-do lists

 2. **Project 2: [CALCULATOR]**
--Design a simple calculator with basic arithmetic operations.
+- Design a simple calculator with basic arithmetic operations.
 Prompt the user to input two numbers and an operation choice.
 Perform the calculation and display the result.